Srini0509/ML-Projects_with_R/README.md

 $ Species     : Factor w/ 3 levels "setosa","versicolor",..: 1 1 1 1 1 1 1 1 1 1 ...

-### Visualising the "Species" with other variables to identify median relation of the petal and sepal to species using box plot
+### Visualising the "Species" with other variables to identify relation of the petal and sepal to species using box plot
 data.frame(iris)

 pl1<- ggplot(iris, aes(Species,Sepal.Length,colour=Species))+geom_boxplot(fill="orange",alpha=0.3)